OpenRoberta/openroberta-lab/Docker/_README.md

 At least to read:

 * section "(re-)create base container": how to build the base image of everything else.
-* section "Operating Instructions for the Test and Prod Server": how to use docker to run the server(s)
+* section "Operating Instructions for the Test and Prod Server", especially "Scripting": how to use docker to run the server(s)

 # (re-)create the base image (done from time to time)